 Check out more Contemporary Kitchen Designs at our Design Gallery

-If you have a lot of room for a wide island, you can have multiple kitchen stations installed in it – for example, a stove and a sink.
+If you have a lot of room for a wide island, you can have multiple kitchen stations installed in it—for example, a stove and a sink.
 Most people want to incorporate seating on the kitchen island, too, although that’s not always a great fit with a cooktop if you have a more formal space.

-If you’re installing a stovetop on your island, don’t forget you’ll need a cooker hood above it.
+As mentioned above, if you’re installing a stovetop on your island, don’t forget you’ll need a cooker hood above it.
 (Otherwise, your home will smell like those fried onions forever.)
 To avoid having a range hood hanging down into the middle of your space, install a sink on your island instead.

-2. Making an Island Too Big
+2. Making a Kitchen Island Too Big

 You may have a nice-sized kitchen now, but if your kitchen island is too large, it’ll make your kitchen feel cramped.
-This is one of the most common design mistakes we see: in an effort to maximize countertops and extra storage space, the walkways around the island suffer.
+This is one of the most common kitchen island design mistakes we see: in an effort to maximize countertops and extra storage space, the walkways around the island suffer.

 The general rule is that you will need at least 42 to 48 inches (106.68 cm to 121.92 cm) of open space around your island.
 Another life-saving guideline: if your kitchen is less than 13 feet wide, we don’t recommend adding an island at all.
-And, for a U-shaped kitchen, the opening should be at least 10 feet wide to accommodate an island without causing claustrophobia.
+For a U-shaped kitchen, the opening should be at least 10 feet wide to accommodate an island without causing claustrophobia.

 Contemporary Kitchen Island